 How Do Schools Respond to State Policies on Teacher Evaluation?

-A policy brief by Julie A. Marsh, Susan Bush-Mecenas, Katharine O. Strunk, Jane Arnold Lincove, and Alice Huguet on the implementation of post-Katrina teacher evaluation reforms in New Orleans publicly funded schools.
+A policy brief and technical report by Julie A. Marsh, Susan Bush-Mecenas, Katharine O. Strunk, Jane Arnold Lincove, and Alice Huguet on the implementation of post-Katrina teacher evaluation reforms in New Orleans publicly funded schools.

 In 2010, the Louisiana legislature passed a bill requiring that all Louisiana public school teachers receive an annual evaluation consisting of two equally-weighted components: measures of student performance growth and observations of teaching.
 Regulations passed the following year allowed local districts and charter schools to either adopt the state’s evaluation system and observation tool, called Compass, or submit a waiver to use their own.
 This study examines how eight New Orleans schools—both charter and district-run—responded to the new state policy and what organizational factors influenced their responses.
 We draw the following conclusions:

 - The schools varied widely in their response to the teacher evaluation law.
 Some schools reacted by reflecting on instructional practice, while others either complied with the law or acted strategically.

 - Only three of eight schools engaged primarily in reflective practice, producing and using evaluation results to think about instruction and ways to improve it.